 Chicago, IL 60660

-Most Frequently Challenged Books of 2024
+Most Frequently Challenged Books of 2025

-See the Top 10 List HERE and ALA report here
+See the Top 11 List HERE and ALA report here

-Number of books challenged in 2024 was just over 5,000 which is down from the record of 9,021 in 2023.
+Number of books challenged in 2025 was just over 4,235 which is the second highest ever (the record of 4,240 was in 2023).
 For context in 2018 only 258 books were challenged.

 • Maia Kobabe: In 2014, Maia Kobabe, who uses e/em/eir pronouns, thought that a comic of reading statistics would be the last autobiographical comic e would ever write.
 At the time, it was the only thing e felt comfortable with strangers knowing about em.
 Now, Gender Queer is here.
 Maia’s intensely cathartic autobiography charts eir journey of self-identity, which includes the mortification and confusion of adolescent crushes, grappling with how to come out to family and society, bonding with friends over erotic gay fanfiction, and facing the trauma and fundamental violation of pap smears… (Non-Fiction, Young Adult)